 A collective opinion shared throughout the seminar was that volunteering can act as a tool for social cohesion.
 By bringing people together from different backgrounds and cultures it highlights that perhaps the ‘other’ is not to be feared or misunderstood.
 Volunteering plays a huge role in facilitating the reception and integration of asylum seekers and refugees into local communities and prevents xenophobic attitudes forming.
 Charities and volunteers help support this integration by providing language learning opportunities (Failte Isteach), ‘Information Givers’ help refugees navigate healthcare services, appointing ‘Diversity Officers’ in local sports clubs, coaching such individuals on their pathway to employment and by providing the opportunity to have direct contact with citizens (befrienders) and thereby better understand the local culture.
 Volunteering is also a reciprocal arrangement and people that support refugees gain exposure to new traditions and customs.

-I love what I do as a profession but through this seminar I now see the bigger picture.
+I love what I do as a profession but through this seminar, I now see the bigger picture.
 Our role as Volunteer Officers/Managers should never be understated.
 By encouraging the engagement of the most vulnerable within our society, we can help to challenge stereotypes and encourage inclusiveness, where people of all walks of life are treated with utmost respect and dignity.
-We can be leaders in our community by promoting diverse/integrative programs that both supports and welcomes asylum seekers and refugees.
-Whereby, volunteering activities provides a platform of discovery, a sense of value and purpose and a feeling of positive contribution within their new homes.
+We can be leaders in our community by promoting diverse/integrative programmes that both supports and welcomes asylum seekers and refugees.
+Whereby, volunteering activities provide a platform of discovery, a sense of value and purpose and a feeling of positive contribution within their new homes.